Team26SWP/InnoAlias/docs/API.md

 - `404 Not Found`: If the user does not exist.

 ### GET `/api/admin/logs`
-Retrieves all admin action logs.
+Retrieves admin action logs with pagination.

+**Query Parameters**
+- `page`: integer (optional, default: 1) - The page number to retrieve.
+- `page_size`: integer (optional, default: 10) - The number of logs per page.

 **Response**
-- `200 OK`: Returns a list of logs.
+- `200 OK`: Returns a list of logs for the specified page.
 - `401 Unauthorized`: If authentication fails.
 - `403 Forbidden`: If the current user is not an admin.
 - `404 Not Found`: If there are no logs.